 What are the qualifications to participate in the NYVC Voice Teacher Training?

-While we are open to accepting anyone who is passionate about studying the craft of voice teaching, most participants have at least a few years of private vocal studies, a university degree in music, theatre, speech, speech pathology, or voice, or significant experience as a professional musician.
+While we are open to accepting anyone who is passionate about studying the craft of voice teaching, most participants have at least a few years of private vocal studies or some sort of voice-related degree or experience (such as a university degree in music, theatre, speech, speech pathology, or voice, or significant experience as a professional musician).
 There have been exceptions to this.
 However, to get the most out of the course, it is helpful for trainees to have some experience related to voice.

-The course involves some basic music theory and application of “Vocal Exercise Design”© that requires a small degree of familiarity with either music theory or a musical instrument, preferably the piano.
+The course also involves some basic music theory and application of “Vocal Exercise Design”© that requires a small degree of familiarity with either music theory or a musical instrument, preferably the piano.
 It is not a requirement for trainees to have any specific piano qualifications to participate in the course.
-However, it is the recommendation of Mr. Stoney that participants seek to develop at least basic piano skills for their future success as voice teachers.
-Piano training for voice teachers is offered by New York Vocal Coaching and can be easily and conveniently added as a supplement to the course hours if desired.
+However, we do recommend that participants seek to develop at least basic piano skills for their future success as voice teachers.
+Piano training for voice teachers is offered by New York Vocal Coaching and can be easily added as a supplement to the course if desired.

 Is the NYVC Voice Teacher Training one-on-one or is it a group training?